chand120805/travel-buddy/README.md

 ## About

-Travel Itinerary Generator is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
-By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
-Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.
+The Travel Itinerary Generator is a software tool designed to help travelers easily craft customized travel plans.
+By taking into account users' preferences, budgets, and travel dates, this application provides detailed recommendations for activities, attractions, and accommodations.
+Whether you're a seasoned explorer or a first-time traveler, the Travel Itinerary Generator helps you save time while ensuring a fulfilling and well-organized trip..

 ## Limitations & Future Work
 - The Travel Itinerary Generator works only based on the user's source and destination and time of travel.

-***Future Work***
+##Future Work
 - The Travel Itinerary Generator is not able to generate itineraries for multiple destinations.
 - The Travel Itinerary Generator is not able to suggest hotels and flights.
 - **Real-time Collaboration:** In an increasingly interconnected world, we plan to introduce real-time collaboration features.
 Users will be able to share their itineraries with travel companions or collaborators, making group travel planning an effortless and collaborative experience.